Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Abstract

 \section{Abstract}

-Local Intrinsic Dimensionality (LID) has shown strong potential for identifying anomalies and outliers in high-dimensional data across a wide range of real-world applications, including landslide failure detection in granular media.
-Early and accurate identification of failure zones in landslide-prone areas is crucial for effective geohazard mitigation.
-While existing approaches typically rely on surface displacement data analyzed through statistical or machine learning techniques, they often fall short in capturing both the spatial correlations and temporal dynamics that are inherently present in such data.
-To address this gap, we focus on ground-monitored landslides and introduce a novel approach that jointly incorporates spatial and temporal information—enabling the detection of complex landslides, including multiple successive failures occurring in distinct areas of the same slope.
-To be specific, our method builds upon a previously developed LID-based technique that quantifies the outlyingness of a sample relative to its kinematic neighbors, known as $s$-LID.
-We extend its capabilities in three key ways.
-(1) Kinematic enhancement: we incorporate velocity into the $s$-LID computation to better capture short-term temporal dependencies and deformation rate relationships.
-(2) Spatial fusion: we apply Bayesian estimation to aggregate $s$-LID values across spatial neighborhoods, effectively embedding spatial correlations into the LID scores.
-(3) Temporal modeling: we introduce a temporal variant, $t$-LID, that learns long-term dynamics from time series data, providing a robust temporal representation of displacement behavior.
-Finally, we integrate both spatial and temporal LID components into a unified framework, referred to as spatiotemporal LID ($st$-LID), to identify samples that are anomalous in either or both dimensions.
-Extensive experiments show that $st$-LID consistently outperforms existing methods in failure detection precision and lead-time, offering valuable support for landslide early warning systems and targeted risk intervention to enhance community resilience and preparedness strategies.
+Local Intrinsic Dimensionality (LID) has shown strong potential for anomaly detection in high-dimensional data, including landslide failure detection in granular media, where early and accurate identification of failure zones is crucial for effective geohazard mitigation.
+However, this task is still challenging due to the spatial correlations and temporal dynamics that are inherently present in surface displacement data.
+To address this gap, we propose a novel unsupervised framework called spatiotemporal LID ($st$-LID) that generalizes the LID for robust failure detection in landslide monitoring networks.
+Our approach introduces three key innovations: (1) Kinematic enhancement, incorporating velocity into the LID computation to capture instantaneous deformation rates and short-term temporal dynamics; (2) Bayesian spatial fusion, which aggregates LID values across spatial neighborhoods via Bayesian estimation, to embed spatial correlations and account for localized noise; and (3) Temporal modeling ($t$-LID), a new variant that characterizes long-term dynamics of displacement data, providing a robust temporal representation of displacement behavior.
+By unifying these components, $st$-LID identifies complex, multi-stage failure zones often overlooked by existing methods.
+Extensive experiments show that $st$-LID consistently outperforms state-of-the-art unsupervised baselines in detection precision and lead-time, providing a robust foundation for landslide early warning systems and targeted risk intervention to enhance community resilience and preparedness strategies.